Malik Beasley scored 24 points to lead the Minnesota Timberwolves to a 106-103 win over the host Oklahoma City Thunder on Friday.

 The Timberwolves had several chances to extend the lead, but Oklahoma City hung around.

-After Oklahoma City’s Al Horford missed a 3-point attempt that was chased down by teammate Kenrich Williams, Horford drilled a 3-pointer from the top of the key to tie it with 26.4 seconds left.
+After missing a 3-pointer that was chased down by Kenrich Williams, Al Horford drilled a 3-pointer from the top of the key to tie it with 26 seconds left.

-The Thunder had a chance to take the lead after Hamidou Diallo stole the inbounds pass, but he missed a layup before Russell’s trey put Minnesota back ahead.
+The Thunder had a chance to take the lead after Hamidou Diallo stole the inbounds pass, but he missed a layup and Russell nailed the 3-pointer with 2.9 seconds left to put Minnesota back ahead.

 Diallo’s 3-point try at the buzzer hit off the front of the rim to give the Timberwolves their first road win since Dec.
 26.